flother/data-acq-viz/2015/index.md

 ## Course syllabus

-Classes are held from 09:00 until 12:00 between the 26th of November and the 16th of  December.
+Classes are held from 09:00 until 12:00 in room M102 between the 26th of November and the 16th of  December.
 The first lecture is on Thursday the 26th where the full scheduled will be announced.

 ### Visualisation